KevinThomas441/Skyscraper-Energy-Cost-Analysis/README.md

 4. Uma Sai Madhuri Jetty

 ### Project Domain: Climate Change

-### Project Title: Analyzing the impact of skyscrapers on climate change

 ### Project Description:
 - The project focuses on analyzing  the effect of infrastructure modifications from tall building units/skyscrapers on climate change.